What are the Best Vaginal pH Balance Products?

 IsoFresh Balancing Vaginal Gel Review

 IsoFresh contains 12 doses of pH balancing gel which makes it the most economical option.
-I like the fact that it’s the most gentle pH balancing gel available and it’s got many ingredients that promote a healthy vaginal pH, such as lactic acid, sodium lactate and sodium hydroxide.
+I like the fact that it’s the most gentle pH balancing gel available and it’s got many ingredients that promote a healthy vaginal pH, such as lactic acid, sodium lactate, and sodium hydroxide. check my full review of IsoFresh pH balancing gel here.

 - it’s got 12 doses which last for 3 days